-Deciding to get orthodontic treatment is a major decision, one that has the potential to change your life for the better.
+Getting orthodontic treatment is a major decision, one with the potential to change your life.
 However, before you can get the care you need, you have to determine how you’ll pay for it.

-If you opt for Invisalign to straighten your teeth, you can expect the cost of treatment to fall somewhere between $3,000 and $7,000, depending on how complex your alignment issues are.
-Keep in mind that there also could be extra costs, such as those for attachments, tooth movement acceleration devices, and aftercare retainers.
+If you opt for Invisalign, expect the cost to fall somewhere between $3,000 and $8,000, depending on the complexity of your misalignments.
+Keep in mind that there also could be extra costs for attachments, aftercare retainers, and more.

 If that is more than you can pay out of pocket, Flexible Spending Accounts (FSAs) can help.
-You use the funds you and your employer have been contributing over the course of the year to lower the financial burden of treatment.
+You use the funds you and your employer have contributed over the year to lower the financial burden.
 Here is what you should know about applying FSA funds to orthodontic care.

 Table of Contents

-FSAs are savings accounts owned by employers but used by employees.
+Flexible spending accounts (also called “flexible spending arrangements”) are savings accounts owned by employers but used by employees.
 You contribute a portion of your salary or wage, and your employer can contribute as well.
-These funds can then be applied to approved medical expenses.
+Then, you can use these funds to pay for approved medical expenses.
 Any money contributed to an FSA will not be subject to income or payroll tax, allowing you to pay less in taxes without earning less money.

 The primary disadvantage of an FSA is that the funds generally do not roll over from year to year.
 The only exception is plans that allow a limited rollover ($550 or less).
 This means that with FSA funds, you either use it or lose it.